 Previously, she was a Research Leader at RAND Europe, where she took the lead on a range of projects in the ‘research on research’ space, including development of a research strategy for a government authority and evaluation of policy measures.
 Before joining RAND, she worked in several policy advisory roles, for the Royal Society of Chemistry and the Royal Society (the UK’s National Academy of Science), leading work in the areas of open science, sustainability and research culture.
 During her time at the Royal Society, she developed the Resumé for Researchers, a version of which has since been introduced by UKRI and the adoption of which was included in the UK Government’s R&D People and Culture Strategy.

-Karen moved to the UK initially to conduct research on the molecular basis of Alzheimer’s disease in the Dobson group (now Centre for Misfolding Diseases) at the Department of Chemistry, University of Cambridge for which she received a Marie Sklodowska-Curie fellowship from the European Commission and a Raymond & Beverly Sackler By-Fellowship from Churchill College.
-Prior to this she obtained her PhD in chemistry, for which she received a fellowship from the Research Foundation – Flanders (FWO), at the Laboratory of Bioinorganic Chemistry, KU Leuven in Belgium.
+Karen moved to the UK initially to conduct research on the molecular basis of Alzheimer’s disease in the Dobson group at the University of Cambridge for which she received a Marie Sklodowska-Curie fellowship and a Raymond & Beverly Sackler By-Fellowship from Churchill College in Cambridge.
+She received praise for this work from Nobel Laureate Sir John Walker during her participation at the Lindau Nobel Laureates meeting in 2017.
+Karen obtained her PhD in chemistry, for which she received a fellowship from the Research Foundation – Flanders (FWO), at the Laboratory of Bioinorganic Chemistry, KU Leuven in Belgium in 2015.

-Karen is an advocate for female leadership and was invited as a participant of the 2018 Women and Global Leadership Forum at Trinity College, University of Cambridge after being featured earlier in 2018 as one of the Cambridge women campaigning for gender equality.
-She is an advocate for the improvement of research and work culture with regards to diversity, reward systems, and responsible leadership.
+She is passionate about the importance of inclusive work cultures.
+In this context, she was invited to join a conversation among leaders on gender equality at Shaping Horizons 2019 and as a participant of the 2018 Women and Global Leadership Forum at Trinity College, University of Cambridge after being featured earlier in 2018 as one of the Cambridge women campaigning for gender equality.